-Video-on-demand streaming services such as YouTube, Netflix and Amazon Instant Video all offer films and TV shows, some free, some paid-for.
+Video-on-demand streaming services such as YouTube, Netflix and Amazon Prime Video all offer films and TV shows, some free, some paid-for.
 But the biggest news is that Ultra HD Blu-ray discs and players are here.

 While the players were promised before the end of 2015, we had to wait until March 2016 to see the Panasonic DMP-UB900 in our test rooms.
 Since then, we've looked at and loved the Oppo UDP-203 and, most recently, Sony's first effort in the UBP-X800.

-As for 4K broadcasts, BT was the first out of the blocks with its BT Sport Ultra HD channel, but Sky now has a growing amount of 4K content on Sky Q. As well as sports such as Premier League football, cricket and the 2017 Formula One season, 4K coverage includes films such as Spectre and The Revenant, natural history programmes and documentaries, dramas such as Jamestown and comedies such as The Trip to Spain.
+As for 4K broadcasts, BT was the first out of the block with its BT Sport Ultra HD channel, but Sky now has a growing amount of 4K content on Sky Q. As well as sports such as Premier League football, cricket and the 2017 Formula One season, 4K coverage includes films such as Spectre and The Revenant, natural history programmes and documentaries, dramas such as Jamestown and comedies such as The Trip to Spain.

 How to watch 4K video on Netflix

 To watch Netflix 4K online, your 4K TV will need to support the HEVC (High Efficiency Video Coding)/H.265 compression standard.
-The first generation of 4K TVs didn't support this, instead coming with the H.264 codec, which doesn't support most of the 4K content now available.
+The first generation of 4K TVs didn't support this; they instead came with the H.264 codec, which doesn't support most of the 4K content now available.

 Alternatively, you can connect a separate box, such as the Amazon Fire TV (2015), to your TV and stream Netflix, as well as Amazon Instant Video in 4K.